Government intervention

 During this time, commissioners will work with senior council officers to deliver an agreed recovery and action plan at pace.

-The commissioners appointed for the initial 12-month period are:
+The commissioners appointed by the Secretary of State are:

 • Carol Culley OBE, Commissioner